Seasawher/mathlib4-help/docs/tactics.md

 Defined in: `Batteries.Tactic.«tacticMap_tacs[_;]»`

 Assuming there are `n` goals, `map_tacs [t1; t2; ...; tn]` applies each `ti` to the respective goal and leaves the resulting subgoals.
+It raises an error if the number of subgoals does not match.

 ## massumption
 Defined in: `Lean.Parser.Tactic.massumption`